The U.S. Attorney’s office has dropped the charges against alleged Philadelphia mob boss Joseph Ligambi.

 Ligambi is an American mobster and believed to be the current boss of the Philadelphia crime family, who took over the role after former boss Joey Merlino went to prison.
 He has been investigated by the feds for years and was arrested in 2011 after an FBI sweep.

-Though the charges will be dropped, a judge still has to sign off the prosecutor’s decision.
+A judge still has to sign off the prosecutor’s decision.